core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Retrieving New Security Context Parameters {#sec-group-re-join}

-The Group Manager can assist an endpoint with an incomplete Sender Security Context to retrieve missing data of the Security Context and thereby become fully operative in the group again.
-The two main options are described in this section: i) assignment of a new Sender ID (see {{new-sender-id}}); and ii) establishemnt of a new Security Context for the group (see {{new-sec-context}}).
+The Group Manager can assist an endpoint with an incomplete Sender Security Context to retrieve missing data of the Security Context and thereby become fully operational in the group again.
+The two main options are described in this section: i) assignment of a new Sender ID (see {{new-sender-id}}); and ii) establishment of a new Security Context for the group (see {{new-sec-context}}).
 Update of Replay Window in Recipient Contexts is discussed in {{sec-synch-seq-num}}.

 As group membership changes, or as group members get new Sender IDs (see {{new-sender-id}}) so do the relevant Recipient IDs that the other endpoints need to keep track of.
 As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.